SoCalChristina/My-Portfolio/README.md

 ### Requirements
 Fork this repository and open the .html file in your web browser.
+This site is also currently hosted on github. (https://socalchristina.github.io/My-Portfolio/)

 ### Resources
 The website uses the following fonts: